RichardDooling/LegalPro/Chapter_3/Chapter_3.md

 ### Model Rule 2.1

 ###### Candid advice &  professional judgment

+### Model Rule 2.1

+###### Duties as Advisor to Client:

+* Lawyer shall:
+    * Exercise independent professional judgment and render candid advice;
+* Lawyer May:
+    * Refer not only to LAW, but other considerations, including (1) moral (2) economic (3) ethical (4) social and (5) political factors.
+* May include information from non-lawyer professionals.
+* If the matter involves litigation, lawyer SHOULD also inform client of alternative dispute resolution, but so far NOT REQUIRED.
+Still a very good idea, depending on the circumstances.

 Comment 3:  “. . .  may include . . . more . . . than strictly legal considerations.”